 The CPU should have a fan attached to it to prevent overheating.
+If this is not the case, then purchase a fan before you turn on your system.

 Be sure that there is sufficient air circulation across the processors heatsink by regularly checking that your CPU fan is working.
 Without sufficient circulation, the processor could overheat and damage both the processor and the motherboard.
 You may install an auxiliary fan, if necessary.